abmarnie/godot-architecture-organization-advice/README.md

 |   |-- ...
 ```

 The Godot documentation suggests placing source code near its associated scenes for consistency, but this is less familiar to programmers and may impact IDE navigation.
 Instead, I recommend identifying a script's corresponding scene through the fact that it's name matches the aligned scene's name.
+But both approaches are completely valid and fine.

 [[Back to top.]](#game-project-architecture-and-organization-advice-for-godot-40)